How to Watch the MLB Playoffs 2023

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

-*Available in separate add-on.
+*Available in select markets.

 How to watch the MLB Playoffs for free